News & Info

 Visual appeal is undoubtedly the most influential factor for buyers.
 Maybe you’ve put your house on the market but refrained from doing those odd fix-up jobs, or failed to clean your home properly?
 Perhaps you know your furniture is extremely dated and unflattering within the space or simply haven't bothered to mow your front lawn?
 All you’re doing is self-sabotaging your chance of a sale.

 It’s not always a fun time taking care of the odd jobs around your home, especially when you’re not the one that will be benefitting from them – but if you want the financial reward of a home sale, you need to give your property a healthy dose of TLC first.

 5. You’ve got inadequate marketing…

 These days, an ad in the newspaper simply isn’t going to cut it.
-Your home needs to be front and center in the places that prospective buyers actually go to do their research these days.
+Your home needs to be front and center in the places that prospective buyers actually go to do their research.
 For you – that means online property listing portals such as realestate.com and domain.com.
-In addition to this your property will need a marketing campaign including online promotion and letter-box drops.
+In addition to this, your property will need a marketing campaign including online promotion and letter-box drops.

 If that sounds like a lot of work to you, a great real estate agent will be able to take care of all of this for you for a fraction of the time and effort you’d spend doing it yourself.

 6. You’re experiencing a slump in the market...